 Keep practicing those purple flashcards!
 Time your child on three different days to see if they can improve their time by the end of the week.
 Be sure to write down their times in the "In a Flash" boxes.

 Also, be sure to continue listening to the music album.
-I suggest #2 Cockles and Mussels, #4 "Monsters", #8 I Can Build a Triad, #11 Our Bugs Are So Fun.
+I suggest #2 Cockles and Mussels, #4 "Monsters", #8 I Can Build a Triad, and #11 Our Bugs Are So Fun.

 This week was the first time we used the Orange Counting Cards in class.
 You can print your own miniature set and practice counting aloud while clapping.
 It's a fun way to see the bugs (beetle, beetle, beetle, beetle) and how they have now turned into "grown-up" beats (1+2+3+4+)!
 Be sure to keep it simple this week by only using cards in Set 1 with bugs and beetles.